Skip to content

 Agents & Sessions

-How agents execute work in isolated browser sessions and what artifacts you get back.
+How agents execute work in browser, Appium, and API sessions and what artifacts you get back.

 Certyn executes work using AI agents running inside isolated sessions.